ImperialCollegeLondon/pyrealm/docs/source/users/phenology/fapar_limitation.md

 ```

 The P model contains most of the information needed to estimate maximum $f_{APAR}$ for
-each year, but some additional data is needed.
+each year, but the method requires four additional arguments:

+`growing_season`
-1. The calculation of $f_{APAR_{max}}$ requires estimates of $D, c_a$ and $\chi$
+: The calculation of $f_{APAR_{max}}$ requires estimates of $D, c_a$ and $\chi$ **during
-   **during the growing season**.
-The
+  the growing season**.
+The `growing_season` input is an array of boolean (`TRUE` or
-   {meth}`FaparLimitation.from_pmodel<pyrealm.phenology.fapar_limitation.FaparLimitation.from_pmodel>`
-   method therefore has an additional `growing_season` argument that indicates - for
-   each observation - if that observation was during the growing season.
-This needs to
+  `FALSE`) values that indicates if each observation was during the growing season.
-   be provide a boolean (`TRUE` or `FALSE`) value for each observation.
-There are
-   different approaches for estimating the start and end of the growing season and so
+  There are different approaches for estimating the start and end of the growing season
-   you need to create this variable according to the approach you want to use - it is
+  and so you need to create this variable according to the approach you want to use -
-   often simply if the temperature exceeds a certain threshold.
+  it is often simply if the temperature exceeds a certain threshold.

+`precip`
+: The P Model does not require precipitation data, so this must be added when using
-1. The calculation also requires precipitation data: you will need to compile data for
+  `from_pmodel`.
+You will need to compile data for the total precipitation during each
-   the total precipitation during each observation, expressed as moles of water per m2.
+  observation, expressed as moles of water per m2.

+`aridity_index`
+: You need to provide a climatological aridity index estimates for sites.
+This could be
+  a single value or an array of site specific values.

+`datetimes`
-1. If you are using a standard PModel, rather than a SubdailyPModel, you will also need
+: This is only needed if you are using a standard PModel, as the SubdailyPModel already
-   to provide datetimes for the observations.
-These values are used to map the
+  includes observation datetimes.
+These values are used to map the observations onto
-   observations onto years and to scale per second rates from the P Model up to the
+   years and to scale per second rates from the P Model up to the annual time scale.
-   annual time scale.
-The SubdailyPModel requires datetimes for observations, so these
-   are already defined for SubdailyPModel inputs.

-1. Lastly, a climatological aridity index estimate is needed for sites.

 The code below then calculates $f_{APAR_{max}}$ for the observations.